onflow/flow/flips/20211007-transaction-fees.md

 ### Failing transactions

-There are a few reasons why a transaction fails, but for the purpose of transaction fees, transaction failures can be split into four categories, according to who then gets charged for the transaction fees and how much do they get charged.
+There are a few reasons why a transaction fails, which can be split into four categories, according to who finally gets charged for the transaction fees and how much do they get charged.

 1. Transaction failed because the payers signature was incorrect, or the payer does not have enough funds to cover maximum transaction costs (transaction costs with the dynamic computation effort set to the computation limit).
 2. Transaction failed before the transaction script execution started (some non-payer signature was incorrect, or the sequence number was incorrect)
 3. Transaction failed during transaction script execution, during fee deduction or during the storage used check.
 4. Transaction failed because the computation limit was reached.

-As mentioned earlier in scenario 1. the transaction shouldn't have been included in a collection in the first place.
-Because it was and there is no way to charge the payer, the collection node is charged with the transaction fees where the dynamic computation effort is set to 0.
+As discussed below, in scenario 1. the transaction shouldn't have been included in a collection in the first place.
+However since it was included and there is no way to charge the payer, the collection node account is charged with the transaction fees.
+The transaction fees are computed with the dynamic computation effort set to 0.

-In the second scenario the payer is charged for the transaction fees with the dynamic computation effort is set to 0.
+In the second scenario the payer is charged for the transaction fees with the dynamic computation effort set to 0.

 In the third case, the fees are charged normally with the dynamic computation effort set to the actual usage before the error was produced.

-Finally in the last case the payer is charge with the transaction fees where the dynamic computation effort is set to the computation limit.
+Finally in the last case the payer is charged with the transaction fees where the dynamic computation effort is set to the computation limit.

 ### Preventing malicious actors

 The purpose of fees is to prevent malicious actors sending transactions with the purpose of overloading the network.
 To achieve that, we have to check that the payer of a transaction has the funds to pay for that transaction as soon as possible.

-Tho achieve this the following checks should happen on the collection node, before the transaction is included in a transaction:
+Tho achieve this the following checks should happen on the collection node, before the transaction is even included in a collection:
-- Is the payers signature correct.
+- Is the payers signature valid.
 - Can the payer pay for the transaction.
 The payers default FLOW vault should have at least <img src="https://render.githubusercontent.com/render/math?math=F%5E%5Ctext%7Bmax%7D"> FLOW. <img src="https://render.githubusercontent.com/render/math?math=F%5E%5Ctext%7Bmax%7D%20%3D%20F_i%20%2B%20(C_c%20%2B%20D_c%5E%5Ctext%7Bmax%7D)%20f_c">

-If this transaction still gets included in a collection, even though it does not meet the condition, this check should be repeated in the execution node, and in case the check fails on the execution node, the transaction fees should be deducted from the collection nodes account instead of the payers account.
+It might still happen that this transaction will get included, either due to a bug or malicious behaviour from the collection node, or due to the collection node not having up to date information of the balance of the payer.
+In case does still get included in a collection, even though it does not meet the condition, this check should be repeated in the execution node, and in case the check fails on the execution node, the transaction fees should be deducted from the collection nodes account instead of the payers account.

 ### Calibrating the parameters

-The goal of the calibration illustrated below is to have transaction fees comparable to the current constant fees (`TC`)
+When turning on variable transaction fees the goal is to have a smooth transition to the new system.
+To help facilitate that the cost of transaction fees should be set so that ~95% of transactions should actually pay less transaction fees with variable transaction fees turned on.

+To achieve this the 6 different parts of variable transaction fees need to be calibrated accordingly.

 - <img src="https://render.githubusercontent.com/render/math?math=D_i"> Dynamic inclusion effort would be the byte size of a transaction
 - <img src="https://render.githubusercontent.com/render/math?math=C_i">: Constant inclusion effort would be picked by using linear regression on the impact of different size transactions (with the same computational effort) on the network, and extrapolating for a 0 size transaction.